-Bentley Wood High School will fulfil its statutory duty in notifying the local authority when removing a pupil's name from the admission's register outside of the normal transition points and will also liaise with the local authority in regards to a student who has been taken off role for elective home education.
+Bentley Wood High School will fulfil its statutory duty in notifying the local authority when removing a pupil's same from the admission's register outside of the normal transition points and will also liaise with the local authority.
+In regard to a student who has been taken off role for elective home education.
 We will make reasonable enquiries to establish the whereabouts of the child jointly with the local authority before deleting their name from the register.
 We will also notify the local authority within five days of adding a pupil's name at a non-standard transition point.
+Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the school's attendance policy o) Preventing Radicalisation (see School's Preventing Extremism and Radicalisation Policy) Children are vulnerable to extremist ideology and radicalisation.